ionic-team/stencil-site/src/docs/components/templating-and-jsx.md

 The renderer caches element lookups in order to improve performance.
 However, a side effect from this is that the exact same JSX node should not be shared within the same renderer.

-In the example below, the `sharedNode` variable is resued multiple times within the `render()` function.
+In the example below, the `sharedNode` variable is reused multiple times within the `render()` function.
 The renderer is able to optimize its DOM element lookups by caching the reference, however, this causes issues when nodes are reused.
-Instead it's recommended to always generate unique nodes like the changed example below.
+Instead, it's recommended to always generate unique nodes like the changed example below.

 ```diff
 @Component({